 Pay by the due date to avoid late fees and holds.
 You must pay your entire bill or personally pay the Health Center amount at the Bursar counter in the Student Financial Center (518-442-3220) with clear instructions to apply it directly to the Health Center portion of your bill or select the Health Center specific charges through E-pay in order to avoid a Health Center Medical-Fiscal hold on your account.

 Students with unpaid Health Center obligations will have a "hold" placed on their records and will be unable to use the Health Center pharmacy, receive transcripts, register for future terms, or receive diplomas until the full Health Center balance is paid.

 Delinquent accounts may be transferred to private collection agencies and/or the New York State Attorney General's Office for collection.
 Delinquent accounts are subject to interest and collection fee charges.

 Why do I have a Health Center hold?

 Students with unpaid financial obligations will have a Medical/Fiscal "hold" placed on their records, and will be unable to receive pharmacy benefits, receive transcripts, register for future terms, or receive diplomas.
-You may have received a charge for certain in-house laboratory testing, medical equipment, immunizations, oral and other contraceptives, nasal steroids and anti-histamines, and for medications dispensed above the maximum allotment each semester.
+You may have received a charge for certain in-house laboratory testing, medical equipment, immunizations, oral and other contraceptives, nasal steroids and anti-histamines, over the counter medication and for medications dispensed above the maximum allotment each semester.